SpikeHD/Dorion/README.md

             └── theme2.css
 ```

-so if you download a plugin or theme, just pop it into it's own folder in the `plugins`/`themes` folder!
+so if you download a plugin or theme, just pop it into the `plugins`/`themes` folder!

 # Contributing